On the "Induction Bias" in Sequence Models: Introduction

-\citet{liu2023transformers,li2025how} show that transformers solve state tracking tasks in-distribution by making use of parallel mechanisms reminiscent of associative scan.
+\citet{liu2023transformers,li2025how} show that transformers solve state-tracking tasks in-distribution by making use of parallel mechanisms reminiscent of associative scan.
 While this view can help explain the OOD failures of these models, it also hints at the absence of an ``induction'' bias which affects data efficiency as we show in this work.

+Most closely related to our task formulation, \citet{marchetti2026sequential} study sequential group composition and show that shallow feed-forward networks require width exponential in sequence length, whereas recurrent models can exploit associativity to compose intermediate states with width independent of sequence length.
+Our work is complementary: we use group-composition tasks to quantify in-distribution sample complexity and cross-length weight sharing across transformer and recurrent architectures.